 If you decide to co-sleep with your baby, these safety precautions can help you reduce the risk:

-- Put your baby on his back to sleep (never on his tummy or side).
+- Put your baby on her back to sleep (never on her tummy or side).

 - Make sure your baby’s head is uncovered during sleep.